dvla/government-gateway-stub/README.md

 ## Login Screens
-We have reproduce the same look and feel of Government Gateway, although we have simplified the Sign Up process, as the real flow is much more convoluted.
-We think testing the sign up flow does not add value in the end to end flow as it effectively means testing and out-of-the-box functionality provided to us.
+We have reproduced the same look and feel of Government Gateway, although we have simplified the Sign Up process, as the real flow is much more convoluted.
+We think testing the sign up flow does not add value to the end to end flow as it effectively means testing an out-of-the-box functionality.

 ### Homepage
 ![alt homepage](screens/home.png)